© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Bishop's Moat Mound & Bailey Castle is a scheduled monument protected by Cadw under reference MG092.
 View the official record →

-Bishop's Moat Mound and Bailey Castle is a motte and bailey earthwork located in Wales, dating to the Norman period of the twelfth century.
+Bishop's Moat Mound and Bailey Castle is a motte and bailey fortification located in Wales, designated as a scheduled ancient monument under Cadw reference MG092.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG092.

 Bishop's Moat Mound & Bailey Castle dates from the medieval period, and is classified as a motte and bailey.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Bishop's Moat Mound & Bailey Castle is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG092.